garrandall/popular-music-data/tracks/don-t-drop-my-love-anita-ward.md

 Heaven knows you're good for me
 So I'm letting myself go
-In your arms is where i wanna be
+In your arms is where I wanna be
 Come on and hold me close

 Don't you drop